CalyxOS/calyxos.org/android-one-devices.md

 * Bootloader unlocking (doh)
 * Bootloader relocking with custom OS would be a big plus

+TODO:
+* Figure out whether mediatek + treble is a good choice
+* Figure out which devices support bootloader re-locking at all, and/or with a custom OS (like Google devices)

 Devices: (basically the 2018 list from https://en.wikipedia.org/wiki/Android_One) Left out the Mediatek devices, any flagship level expensive devices, and also the Japan only Sharp devices.